JosephDoun/Marine_traffic_monitoring_app/README.md

 This project was developed within the scope of getting certified by HarvardX for CS50x

-Click image to be redirected to brief presentation [!["Presentation:"](http://img.youtube.com/vi/LudOVsACsh4/0.jpg)](http://www.youtube.com/watch?v=LudOVsACsh4 "Port Observer Presentation")
+Click following thumbnail to be redirected to brief presentation on Youtube.

+[!["Presentation:"](http://img.youtube.com/vi/LudOVsACsh4/0.jpg)](http://www.youtube.com/watch?v=LudOVsACsh4 "Port Observer Presentation")